somasis/musl-wiki/functional-differences-from-glibc.md

 resource limit governing the main thread's stack (`RLIMIT_STACK`).
 It generally ends up being 2-10 MB.

-musl provides a default stack size of 128k (80k prior to 1.1.21).
+musl provides a default thread stack size of 128k (80k prior to 1.1.21).
 This does not include the guard page, nor does it include the space used for TLS unless total TLS size is very small.
 So the actual map size may appear closer to 1400k, with around 128k usable by